pekrau/jsondocdb/README.md

 Return a generator over all ids for the documents having a key in the named index within the given inclusive range.

+- `limit`: Limit the number of ids returned.
+- `offset`: Skip the first number of ids found.

 Raises:
 - `KeyError`: If there is no such index.